 Generally, the insurance company settles the claim within 30-45 days before the end of the risk period for seasonal crops provided all the required documents have been submitted to the insurance company.

-Insurance provider is not liable to pay if the loss has happened due to the following conditions:
+Exclusions are situations not covered or not fit for claim by the insurance policy.
+An insurance provider is not liable to pay if the loss takes place due to the following conditions:

 - Losses arising out of war, nuclear risks

 - Malicious damage and other preventable risk arising out of negligence by the farmer or the manpower employed by the farmer

 - Burning of the crop by order of a public authority

 - Ionizing radiations or contamination by nuclear waste